Thursday, June 28, 2012

 Monday, June 18, 2012

-9:54 AM collecting daylilies, competition, day lily, daylily, daylily blog, daylily club, daylily expert, exhibiting daylilies 1 comment
+9:54 AM collecting daylilies, competition, day lily, daylily, daylily blog, daylily club, daylily expert, exhibiting daylilies 1 comment - click to post another!

 On June 9th, I arrived at the Cobb Galleria Centre early in the morning to soak in the atmosphere of potentially the largest daylily show in the country, and find some zen before starting to serve as a judge for this show.